samjaninf/OFN-User-Guide---Master/basic-features/enterprise-profile/enterprise-settings.md

 **Publicly visible shopfront?** If you select ‘public’, any shopper will be able to access your shopfront and place an order.
 If you select ‘visible to registered customers only’, shoppers who come to your shop will be prompted to login and only those users who are on your customers list will be given access to your shop.
 Learn more about the [private shop feature](../shopfront/private-shopfront.md).

-**Guest Orders?** If you select ‘allow guest checkout’ shoppers won’t need to login to the OFN to shop with you, so they don't need to sign up and have a user account.
-If you want the extra security of knowing your customers must have an OFN account in order to have placed an order then select "require login to order".
+**Guest Orders?** If you select ‘allow guest checkout’ shoppers won’t need to login to the Harvest To Order to shop with you, so they don't need to sign up and have a user account.
+If you want the extra security of knowing your customers must have an Harvest To Order account in order to have placed an order then select "require login to order".

-In order for a customer to have an OFN account they must have confirmed the email sent to them when registering with us.
+In order for a customer to have an Harvest To Order account they must have confirmed the email sent to them when registering with us.
 Thus, by selected "require login to order" it may help limit the number of orders placed that are subsequently never collected as you know that the customer's order confirmation email will be sent to an active email account.

 {% hint style="warning" %}
 The 'Guest orders' setting is not applicable if you have opted for 'visible to registered customers only'.